linear-b/gitstream/docs/context-variables.md

 |---------|-----------|------------------------ |
 | `files` | [String]  | List of all changed files with their full path |

-For example, a typical `files` context should look like:
+For example, a typical `files` context can look like this:

 ```json
 [